23f2001207/captcha-solver-01/README.md

 # Task App

-Brief: Create a simple app that displays Hello World.
+Brief: This app should include a sample image attachment.

 This app is auto-generated.